Understanding Restricted Building Work in Auckland

 In short, an LBP is not just a builder — they are a builder who is officially recognised and licensed to carry out essential building work that affects the safety, durability, and compliance of your home.

-Can a Qualified Builder carryout Restricted Building work without a LBP
+Can a Qualified Builder Carry Out Restricted Building Work Without an LBP?

-No a Qualified Builder cannot completed Restricted Building work without a Licensed Building Practitioner and cannot produce a Record of Works to a homeowner without a LBP.
+No, a qualified builder cannot complete Restricted Building Work without a Licensed Building Practitioner and cannot produce a Record of Works to a homeowner without a LBP.

 Why It Matters to You